wmde/wikibase-release-pipeline/development/images/qlever/README.md

 also releases the updater pause lock.
 Advanced deployments can mount a replacement file directly at `/etc/qlever/Qleverfile` for an index build.

+If no index exists, `server` builds an empty index once, so a new wiki can begin accepting edits immediately.
+Upgrade detection and guided historical reindexing are intentionally deferred to Suite-level migration work.

 `Qleverfile` controls index construction, including `STXXL_MEMORY`.
 The server command controls live serving separately: `-m` is total query memory, `-c` is the cache limit, `-e` caps an individual result, and `-k` caps cached results.